 A private health insurance is especially interesting for young and healthy people, as the contribution amount is calculated out of the age, health status and scope of services, regardless of income.
 Also for employer or employees with a high income, civil servants, freelancers and self-employed persons private health insurer are particularly low, because the contribution doesn't depend on earnings.
 As you see, the PHI can be cheaper than the SHI in many cases and offers you a higher scope of services, like for example shorter waiting times for treatments or doctors speaking your native language.
 In general, private health plans cover a wider choice of medical and dental treatments and provide broad geographical coverage.
 Additional services can be individually designed and adapted to the customer, even for statutory health insured persons.

 Approximately 80% of the people in Germany are members of the statutory health insurance system.
 Customers are often employees and pensioners.
 The contributions can be calculated from the income with a rate of 15% of the earnings and an additional contribution of 1%.
-So people with a high income have to pay more an should think about if it's more profitable to change to a private health plan, which insures people independent of their earnings.
-Let our experts help you - whether for a comprehensive health insurance or additional insurance to the statutory health insurance - we advise you independently and competently.
+So people with a high income have to pay more and should think about if it's more profitable to change to a private health plan, which insures people independent of their earnings.
+Let our experts help you - wether for a comprehensive health insurance or additional insurance to the statutory health insurance - we advise you independently and competently.

 The European health insurance offers millions of customers worldwide the best benefits and favorable contributions.
 Although international insurance companies, so-called EWR service providers, are still largely unknown in Germany, more and more people are opting for EU health insurance.
 The German private health insurance and the European health insurance are in comparison with the scope of services on a similar high level - but usually much cheaper.
 Neither penalties nor credit- or health checks are required to be admitted.
-The European health insurance currently protects many people in Germany, also non-insured ones, from expensive treatment costs in case of illness, but the companies from neighboring EU countries can not replace a German substitutive private health insurance.
+The European health insurance currently protects many people in Germany, also non-insured ones, from expensive treatment costs in case of illness, but the companies from neighbouring EU Countries can not replace a German substitutive private health insurance.

-EWR service providers are European health insurance companies that are authorized to offer their insurance to all persons in the European Union.
+EWR service providers are European health insurance companies that are authorized to offer their insurance to all people in the European Union.
 So what has long been the practice in Europe is now also gaining importance in Germany.
 However, due to German jurisdiction the tariffs offered do not or only partially correspond to the health insurance obligation applicable in this country.
 Although the offers from the EU can cover free choice of doctor, treatment as a private patient or comfortable head physician treatment - a German private or statutory health insurance can not replace international companies.

 Our conclusion: The EEA service providers offer favorable tariffs with good services.
 However, the requirements of a compulsory insurance acc. §193 VVG are not completely fulfilled and can not replace a German private or statutory health insurance.
 The contracts are valid in accordance with the Schengen Visa Code as a proof of travel health insurance as a condition for stays in Germany.